martindes01/martindes01.github.io-2017-11-08/README.md

-# martindes01.github.io
+# martindes01.github.io-2017-11-08

 ## About

-This is an experimental static blog deployed to my GitHub Pages user site at [martindes01.github.io](https://martindes01.github.io).
+This is an experimental static blog originally deployed to my GitHub Pages user site at [martindes01.github.io](https://martindes01.github.io).

 ## Getting Started